 My 1994 Buick Park Avenue has consistency issues, some times it starts some times it won't when it is not starting the driver side seat controls stop working but the passenger side still works and the windows don't work even when the key is in the on position, it does not matter if the engine is hot or cold, when running it runs smooth and has not died on me.
 I have replaced the gas tank, fuel pump, fuel sending unit, fuel filter, fuel pressure regulator, alternator, spark plugs, spark wires, got a valve job, and bought a new key thinking maybe the chip in the old key was bad.
 What would you think would cause that?

-I am now trying to replace the ignition switch and am having trouble getting at it, what do I need to remove and how do I remove it?
-I have been trying to remove the lower driver side panel, the one under steering column. by the way I am unemployed as of now and need my car to get a job, so this is really important.
+I am now trying to replace the ignition switch and am having trouble getting at it.
+What do I need to remove it and how do I remove it?
+I have been trying to remove the lower driver side panel, the one under steering column.
+By the way I am unemployed as of now and need my car to get a job, so this is really important.

 This is a complicated job if you don't have the knowledge of the SRS System (Air Bag System) and or don't have the special tools to dismantle the steering column.
 If proper procedures are not followed personal injury even death can result if the SRS system goes off unexpectedly.

 The tools needed are a steering wheel puller and a spring compressor to remove the shaft lock retaining ring so you can remove the shaft lock plate.